History of Avignon: Avignon papacy

 Palais des papes and the city of Avignon, by the Boucicaut Master at the beginning of the 15th century.

 In 1309 the city, still part of the Kingdom of Arles (as the Kingdom of Burgundy was known by then), was chosen by Pope Clement V as his residence at the time of the Council of Vienne and, from 9 March 1309 until 13 January 1377, Avignon, rather than Rome, was the seat of the Papacy.
 At the time the city and its surroundings (the Comtat Venaissin) were ruled by the kings of Sicily of the House of Anjou.
 The French King Philip the Fair, who had inherited from his father all the rights of Alphonse de Poitiers (the last Count of Toulouse), made them over to Charles II, King of Naples and Count of Provence (1290).
 Nonetheless, Philip was a shrewd ruler.
-Inasmuch as the eastern banks of the Rhône marked the edge of his kingdom, when the river flooded up into the city of Avignon, Philip taxed the city since during periods of flood, the city technically lay within his domain.
+Inasmuch as the eastern banks of the Rhône marked the edge of his kingdom, when the river flooded up into the city of Avignon Philip taxed the city, because during periods of flood it technically lay within his domain.

 Avignon became the Pontifical residence under Pope Clement V in 1309.
 His successor, John XXII, a former bishop of the diocese, made it the capital of Christianity and transformed his former episcopal palace into the primary Palace of the Popes.
 It was Benedict XII who built the Old Palace and his successor Clement VI the New Palace.
 He bought the town on 9 June 1348 from Joanna I of Naples, the Queen of Naples and Countess of Provence for 80,000 florins.
 Innocent VI endowed the city walls.

-Under their rule, the Court seethed and attracted many merchants, painters, sculptors and musicians.
-Their palace, the most remarkable building in the International Gothic style was the result, in its construction and ornamentation, of the joint work of the best French architects, Pierre Peysson and Jean du Louvres (called Loubières) and the larger frescoes from the School of Siena: Simone Martini and Matteo Giovanetti.
+Under their rule, the Court grew and attracted many merchants, painters, sculptors and musicians.
+The palace became the most remarkable building in the International Gothic style.
+It was the result, in its construction and ornamentation, of the joint work of the best French architects, Pierre Peysson and Jean du Louvres (called Loubières) and the larger frescoes from the School of Siena: Simone Martini and Matteo Giovanetti.